Reasonable Cause for Penalty Abatement

 Tips for Applying for Reasonable Cause

 The IRS waives less than 10% of individual tax penalties every year, and the main reason for the low abatement rate is because taxpayers don't request penalty abatement.
-Additionally, most initial requests are automatically rejected by the IRS's computers, and most taxpayers don't appeal their denials.
+Additionally, most initial requests are automatically rejected by the IRS's computers, and most taxpayers don't appeal their denials (they should in many cases).

-Simply applying and appealing can go a long way, but you should also keep these tips in mind if you want your application to be successful:
+Simply applying and appealing can go a long way, but you should also keep these tips in mind if you want your request to be successful:

 - Be detailed about your reason — When explaining why you couldn't pay or file your taxes on time, be very detailed about your reason.